Wednesday, October 31, 2018

-With word that the Michigan Attorney General's Office has joined State Police in investigating a misappropriated donation, documents appear to confirm that the chair of the Livingston County Veterans Services Committee improperly, and potentially illegally, cashed a donor's check followed by an effort to conceal it, which may have been the motivation to fire the department's director.
+Documents appear to confirm that the chair of the Livingston County Veterans Services Committee improperly, and potentially illegally, cashed a donor's check followed by an effort to conceal it, which may have been the motivation to fire the department's director.

 The luncheon will feature three area women and highlight their accomplishments, including Olivia Venuto, a Michigan State University Larry Nassar survivor who will share her experience and how she overcame tremendous obstacles.

 Recycling containers will be placed throughout the Mill Pond area thanks to a grant.

 The new master plan will be an online and interactive guide for land use development throughout the county.